 Deepfake videos are on the rise and this time, a deepfake Chinese app named Zao has taken the internet by storm.
 It lets you create deepfake videos within seconds and the results look incredibly authentic.
 While the app is for fun, deepfake videos can be deeply problematic if used for misrepresenting someone, particularly in politics.
 So in this article, we have carefully selected deepfake apps and websites which are mostly harmless and can be used for research purposes.
 You can utilize these services for studying machine learning, image recognition, computer vision and of course, for fun too.
 Now having said that, let’s go through the list without any delay.

-Best Deepfake Apps and Websites
+Best Deepfake Apps and Websites in 2020

 We have included 8 best deepfake apps and services keeping fun element, privacy and research use-case in mind.
 Depending on what you want, you can comfortably choose the best deepfake app.
 Now having said that, let’s begin the list.

 Zao is the latest app which has gone viral in China for its ingenious capability to create deepfake videos within seconds.
 You can choose a video clip from its library which includes scenes from Chinese drama series, Big Bang Theory, popular Hollywood movies, and more.
 Within a few seconds, Zao creates a seemingly authentic deepfake video which frankly looks natural and indistinguishable from the original video.
 The surprising bit is that the app takes only a few seconds, unlike powerful computers which can take hours to train Generative Adversarial Network responsible for creating deepfake video.